jmjatlanta/bitshares-core-wiki/BUILD_UBUNTU.md

-# Ubuntu 14.04 LTS Build and Install Instructions
+# Ubuntu 14.04 LTS (64-bit) Build and Install Instructions
-The following dependencies were necessary for a clean install of Ubuntu 14.04 LTS:
+The following dependencies were necessary for a clean install of Ubuntu 14.04 LTS (64-bit):

     sudo apt-get update
     sudo apt-get install cmake make libbz2-dev libdb++-dev libdb-dev libssl-dev openssl libreadline-dev autoconf libtool git ntp libcurl4-openssl-dev g++ libcurl4-openssl-dev

 ## Build Boost 1.57.0

-The Boost which ships with Ubuntu 14.04 is too old.
-You need to download the Boost tarball for Boost 1.57.0 (Note, 1.58.0 requires C++14 and will not build on Ubuntu 14.04 LTS; this requirement was an accident, see [this mailing list post](http://boost.2283326.n4.nabble.com/1-58-1-bugfix-release-necessary-td4674686.html)).
+The Boost which ships with Ubuntu 14.04 LTS (64-bit) is too old.
+You need to download the Boost tarball for Boost 1.57.0 (Note, 1.58.0 requires C++14 and will not build on Ubuntu 14.04 LTS (64-bit); this requirement was an accident, see [this mailing list post](http://boost.2283326.n4.nabble.com/1-58-1-bugfix-release-necessary-td4674686.html)).

     BOOST_ROOT=$HOME/opt/boost_1_57_0
     sudo apt-get update